vipul2802/o365hq.com/content/blog/PowerApps Solutions for Sales Professionals.md

 The Sales Buddy app has proven to be the best way to manage your product and customer information.
-You have data from multiple sources right at your fingertips -- Dynamics 365 and Office 365 -- empowering you to do your job more efficiently, all from the sales floor.
+You have data from multiple sources right at your fingertips -- Dynamics 365 and Microsoft 365 -- empowering you to do your job more efficiently, all from the sales floor.

 ![](https://o365hq.com/images/517.png)